TABLE OF CONTENTS

 - Blended pricing – This is a flat rate that accounts for all types of transactions including credit cards, rewards cards, and debit cards.

 - Bundled pricing – Usually this means a fixed rate + downgrade fees.
-The “most favorable” interchange rate is the lowest cost interchange rate that the merchant would pay determined by how they process the transaction, their industry, and how timely the transaction is submitted for clearing.
-Interchange Fee Plus – The Interchange Fee + Fixed Percentage
+The “most favorable” interchange rate is the lowest cost interchange rate the merchant would pay.
+This formula includes how they process the transaction, their industry, and how timely the transaction clears.

 - Membership-Based pricing – If a processor has a membership-based model, you will pay either a monthly or annual membership fee plus the interchange rate charged by the network.